RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Generation and destruction of CA signing keys

 - Ensuring that all aspects of the CA services, operations, and infrastructure related to certificates issued under this CP are performed in accordance with the requirements, representations, and warranties of this CP.

+CA and related applications (e.g., OCSP, CMS, and KRS) may be hosted on one or more system software layers.
+Operational and technical security controls including audit logging requirements specified in this CP shall apply to all system software layers, where appropriate and applicable.

 ### Registration Authorities